jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

 	var thread = new ScriptThread(app);
 	tree.Root.AstNode.Evaluate(thread);

   `nConsoler` handled  parsing the command line into neat options I defined: source filename,  compiler choice, and whether or not to include debug information.
-You'll note that the compiler choice doesn't appear in the code snippet just above.
-Like I said, it's about to get more complicated.
+You&apos;ll note that the compiler choice doesn&apos;t appear in the code snippet just above.
+Like I said, it&apos;s about to get more complicated.

   #### The third back-end: direct MSIL creation.

 Having a back-end just split out text is easy.
 I wanted one that would directly create an actual assembly.
-I'd seen a couple tools that would do that over the years, and the one that seemed the best was **[RunSharp](https://code.google.com/p/runsharp/)**, which had a very nice fluent syntax, and generated code efficiently via .NET's Reflection.Emit system.
+I&apos;d seen a couple tools that would do that over the years, and the one that seemed the best was **[RunSharp](https://code.google.com/p/runsharp/)**, which had a very nice fluent syntax, and generated code efficiently via .NET&apos;s Reflection.Emit system.
 This is handled in **Shakespeare2MSIL**.

 The syntax paralleled the C# code that would produce the same output.
 For example, the IL code produced from C# code like this: